dellswor/lost/sql/README.txt

-prep_sec.py         - Converts security info to sql prepend_fcode       - Concatenates the inventory data and annotates with source facility waypoints.py        - Processes the convoy file
+prep_sec.py         - Converts security info to sql prepend_fcode       - Concatenates the inventory data and annotates with source facility waypoints.py        - Processes the convoy file backfill.sql        - A script to fill in a few inferrences